kantord/enwiro/README.md

 the same Git repository.

+### Cookbooks

+Cookbooks are plugins that contain recipes.
+You can add more recipes to your enwiro by installing and configuring more cookbooks.

+List of currently available cookbooks:
+- `enwiro-cookbook-git`: Generate environments using Git repositories

 ### Lens

 A lens is an activate mode in an environment.
 Some apps and window managers